More than half of over-40s feel anxious about retiring, survey suggests

 “People experiencing retirement anxiety may be thinking about it constantly, be unable to sleep, and generally feeling overwhelmed – it can impact their relationships and performance at work.”

-One in six (16 per cent) of people’s worries about retirement keep them awake at night.
+One in six (16%) people’s worries about retirement keep them awake at night.

-Some 13 per cent have said that their personal life and relationships are being impacted and 14 per cent saying it is affecting their work, according to the survey.
+Work life and personal relationships have also been suffering, with 13% saying that their personal life and relationships are being impacted and 14% saying it is affecting their work, according to the survey.

 Dr Papadopoulos added: “The key to conquering any stressor is to address the issue by first acknowledging it, and then seeking constructive and informed support to deal with it.